-11. Code Objectives
+11. Objectives

-The objectives of the Code are:

-- To set out clearly the minimum standards and practices that are expected of broadcasters in their treatment and broadcast or availability of news and current affairs content. - To provide general guidance to broadcasters to assist in their decision-making processes, as they pertain to news and current affairs content. - To promote independent and impartial journalism in the provision of news and current affairs content. - To inform and generate awareness among the public with regard to standards they may expect in relation to news and current affairs content. - To protect the interests of the public, in their right to access fair, objective and impartial, news and current affairs content. - To ensure news and current affairs content complies with applicable Irish and European legislation and has regard to international conventions.
+- 11.1 The objectives of the Code are: - - To set out clearly the minimum standards and practices that are expected of broadcasters in their treatment and broadcast or availability of news and current affairs content. - b) To promote independent and impartial journalism in the provision of news and current affairs content. - c) To inform and generate awareness among the public with regard to standards they may expect in relation to news and current affairs content. - d) To protect the interests of the public, in their right to access fair, objective and impartial, news and current affairs content. - e) To ensure news and current affairs content complies with applicable Irish and European legislation and has regard to international conventions.